VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 lsp-zero first adds data to an option called `capabilities` in lspconfig's defaults.
 This new data comes from [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
 It tells the language server what features [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) adds to the editor.

-Then it creates an autocommand on the event `LspAttach`.
-This autocommand will be triggered every time a language server is attached to a buffer.
-This is where all keybindings and commands are created.
+In order to create the keybindings and commands lsp-zero assigns a function to the "hook" called `on_attach`.
+This function will be triggered every time lspconfig attaches a language server to a buffer.
+Is where all keybindings and commands are created.

 If you were to do it all by yourself, the code would look like this.